michaelgoetze/Dict.Offline/README.md

 ### No installation required for starting:
-Windows:  Download Dict.Offline.jar or Dict.Offline.exe and simply double-click to start. any OS:  Download Dict.Offline.jar and run from command line using:
+Windows:  Download Dict.Offline.jar or Dict.Offline.exe and simply double-click to start.

+any other operating system:  Download Dict.Offline.jar and run from command line using:

 *java -jar <PATH-TO-FILE>/Dict.Offline.jar*